kparkov/programming-fundamentals/src/Week 3/README.md

     "Pineapple"
 };

-// Test for occurence of an element in the list fruits.Contains("Banana");       // => true fruits.Contains("Pair");         // => false
+// Test for occurrence of an element in the list fruits.Contains("Banana");       // => true fruits.Contains("Pair");         // => false

-// Find the index (position) of the first occurence of an item fruits.IndexOf("Orange");        // => 1
+// Find the index (position) of the first occurrence of an item fruits.IndexOf("Orange");        // => 1
 fruits.IndexOf("Pineapple");     // => 3
 fruits.IndexOf("Ban");           // => -1

-// Find the index (position) of the last occurence of an item fruits.LastIndexOf("Orange");    // => 1
+// Find the index (position) of the last occurrence of an item fruits.LastIndexOf("Orange");    // => 1

 // Sort the elements